no111u3/avra-rs/README.md

 AVRA-RS Rust rewrites version of AVRA (https://github.com/hsoft/avra).
 I create AVRA-RS because original software has some issues and mistakes and I can't fix it.
+But after I change project mission and targets.

-First of all I need to say - it is not full implementation of orignal assembler and it has some differences front original AVRA.
+First of all I need to say - it is not full implementation of original assembler and it has some differences front original AVRA.
 For example everything constructions have tests - fully as possible.

 ## Differece between AVRA-RS and AVRA

-AVRA-RS has incomplete implementation of directives, and not supported any extra options of AVRA
+AVRA-RS has most full implementation of directives and assembler commands, but not supported any extra options of AVRA

+AVRA-RS support ATmega and ATtiny mcus but for ATtiny mcus not supported correct lds/sts commands.

 ## Build and Install